Perfect Cacio e Pepe: The Authentic Roman Recipe with LAPA Pecorino PDO

 Why tonnarelli?

-• Square section (vs round spaghetti) = more surface
+• Square cross-section = more surface area than round spaghetti

 Acceptable alternatives: